The Origin and Evolution of Multiple Star Systems: OBSERVED STELLAR MULTIPLICITY

 Finally, the small population of very wide solar-type binaries across $a$ = 1,000\,-\,10,000 au exhibits a non-monotonic metallicity dependence in their companion frequency, peaking near [Fe/H] = 0.0 \citep{Hwang2021}.
 The deficit of extremely wide companions ($a$ $>$ 5,000 au) to older, metal-poor halo stars is at least partially due to dynamical disruption via galactic tides and gravitational perturbations.
 However, \citet{Hwang2021} argued that disruptions alone cannot explain the metallicity dependence observed in binaries across $a$ = 1,000\,-\,5,000~au, which have larger binding energies.
 They instead concluded that metal-poor halo stars initially formed in denser clusters, resulting in a smaller very wide binary fraction (see also \S\ref{sec:statisticsPMS}).
 Meanwhile, \citet{Hwang2021} offered multiple theories for the smaller very wide binary fraction of [Fe/H] = 0.5 disk stars, including radial migration within the Milky Way and/or dynamical unfolding of initially unstable triples.

 Unlike solar-type stars, the close binary fraction of massive stars does not decrease with metallicity.
-Both eclipsing and spectroscopic binary surveys of OB stars in the metal-poor Magellanic Clouds reveal a close binary fraction that is consistent with their Milky Way counterparts at solar-metallicity \citep[][see Fig.~\ref{fig:CloseWide}]{MoeDi-Stefano2013,Sana2013,Dunstall2015}.
+Both eclipsing and spectroscopic binary surveys of OB stars in the metal-poor Magellanic Clouds reveal a close binary fraction that matches their Milky Way counterparts at solar-metallicity \citep[][see Fig.~\ref{fig:CloseWide}]{MoeDi-Stefano2013,Sana2013,Dunstall2015}.
+Moreover, the period and mass-ratio distributions of close OB binaries in the Magellanic Clouds are consistent with the Milky Way distributions \citep{MoeDi-Stefano2013,AlmeidaSana2017,VillasenorTaylor2021}.
 Recent surveys of massive metal-poor stars in older environments indicate a slightly lower binary fraction \citep{Bodensteiner2021,Neugent2021}, but this may be due to binary evolution and/or other selection effects.